A Dream Coming True

-The dream of a World Centre in the Western Hemisphere began in 1946 during a training session in Cuba.
-Six years later, after the approval from the Eastern Hemisphere and World Committees, the building started.
+The Dream of a World Centre in the Western Hemisphere was conceived in 1946 during a training session in Cuba.
+The formal planning started six years later once the Eastern Hemisphere Committee and World Committee had given their approval.

 Our World Centre Managers

 Our Cabaña adopted the Cuernavaca City symbol as part of its logo.
 The tree represents the worldwide movement with more than 10 Million Girl Guides and Girl Scouts.
 The roots are a symbol of friendship, which starts at Our Cabaña and grows deep.
 The trunk shows the strength and continual growth of the Girl Guiding and Girl Scouting movement.
 The three branches represent each part of the Guiding Promise.
 The drop of water has two meanings: It is an Aztec symbol of life and a pre-Hispanic symbol of communication.
 Our Cabaña logo is symbol of our communication with both the Girl Guiding and Girl Scouting movement, and the community of Cuernavaca.